Parasyte Season 2 Release Date, Cast, Plot, and Everything You Need to Know - TheNewsTrace

 Parasyte Season 2 Plot

-Shinichi Izumi, a male high school student in Fukuyama, Hiroshima, Japan, who is 17 years old who lives alongside his parents in a quiet neighbourhood, is the primary character in Parasyte.
+Shinichi Izumi, a male high school student in Fukuyama, Hiroshima, Japan, who is 17 years old who lives with his grandparents in a quiet neighbourhood, is the primary character in Parasyte.

 The parasites, tiny worm-like aliens having drill-like heads, come on Earth one night and enter the ears or noses of their victims to take control their brains.